usaid-cs/yesterday-i-learned/random.md

 1. Three-pronged electronics are better than two-pronged electronics, says [this video](https://www.youtube.com/watch?v=YP8okiLOdKk).
 1. There's a [youtube.com/tv](https://www.youtube.com/tv).
 1. Jesus drank wine, but people in The Church of Jesus Christ of Latter-day Saints must abstain.
 The Quran only prohibited grape-based alcohol, but [the lawmakers interpret this is a total ban on alcohol](https://en.wikipedia.org/wiki/Alcohol_intoxication#Religious_views).
-1. Grey Goose (especially if you didn't pay for it) tastes nothing different from other vodkas, as expected.
 1. Apparently a dude called Lnafziger really doesn't like it when [his passengers clap when he lands the aircraft safely](https://aviation.stackexchange.com/a/2526), when he's just doing his job.
 So don't clap when your captain is Lnafziger.
 Otherwise, [no one in the cockpit can hear you clap](http://www.news.com.au/travel/travel-advice/flights/why-you-should-never-clap-when-a-flight-lands/news-story/2af9455ff1661c59c13deac4d1239e7f), so... no need to clap.
 1. In the first episode ever, if Rick could go to a dimension where bone-healing serum is available in every corner drug store, why didn't he also go to a dimension where megaseeds are available in every corner drug store?
 1. Korean chopsticks are made of metal just because [they have a lot of metal](https://www.reddit.com/r/WatchandLearn/comments/7n0k79/3_different_types_of_chopsticks_xpost/dry6gs6/)...?
 But if they have a lot of metal, why try to save metal by making metal chopsticks short and flat...?